Dover COVID-19 Updates & Information

 This global public health concern is evolving.
 Residents can expect that information and recommendations may change.
 The Town will provide updates as needed, which will be posted here.
 Please visit our COVID-19 Community Resources page and COVID-19 Business & Employment Assistance page for specific information and helpful links to various programs.

-- get tested and isolate if you have symptoms of COVID
+- Stay home and away from others if you have symptoms and think you might have COVID

 FOR DOVER COVID-19 OR OTHER TOWN ALERTS AT https://www.doverma.org/list.aspx